 Many of Paris’ go-to traditional bistrots emphasize hearty portion sizes and a gruff, elbow-throwing service-style, to the detriment of one’s wallet and one’s good mood.

 The Fleuriot siblings’ genius has been to invert the equation.
 At dinner, main courses are often just 20€ or 21€ euros, making Le Cadoret easily one of the greatest values in the city.
-Léa Fleuriot has a lyrical restraint in her plate presentation: four slender whites asparagus stalks lie naked beside a smiling bulb of mousseline; a perfectly-seared pork loin arrives adorned with only a wedge of lettuce and an antique serving plate of crispy, silken pommes dauphines, noble ancestors of the tater tot.
+Léa Fleuriot has a lyrical restraint in her plate presentation: four slender whites asparagus stalks lie naked beside a bulb of mousseline; a perfectly-seared pork loin arrives adorned with only a wedge of lettuce and an antique serving plate of crispy, silken pommes dauphines, noble ancestors of the tater tot.
 Yet there is so much to savor on these modest plates that one never leaves finishes early or leaves hungry.

 Louis Fleuriot, meanwhile, mans the bar giving out over Le Cadoret’s roomy dining area with welcome and aplomb.
 In this regard, it is as though the staff at Le Cadoret were entirely unconcerned with making their forebears at nearby Le Baratin look deficient in comparison.
 His wine list gives pride of place to many younger natural winemakers, including Auvergne artiste Aurelien Lefort and Julien Besson of Domaine de la Cavalière in the Luberon.

 Beyond wine, there is artisanal gin, eaux de vie from famed winemakers, French craft beer, and more on offer, and Le Cadoret’s long opening hours and long bar allow the festive ambience to continue between services and after.